txrx0101/devopsdao-docs/devopsdao-best-practices.md

 7. No fraud
 8. No crime

-We strongly underline that we do not tolerate any of the above mentioned on our platform.
+We strongly underline that we do not tolerate any of the above mentioned on our platform and in our communication channels.